Product Grid

 [Block products globally](🔗) gives you steps for creating a global rule to block a product.
 Both of these articles provide examples to help you decide when it's appropriate to block products and which rule is best for your own scenarios.

-The merchandising rules that you set on the Bloomreach dashboard syncs almost instantly on your live site.
-The rules sync happens in real-time and applies to the following components:
+The merchandising rules that you set on the Bloomreach dashboard sync almost instantly on your live site.
+The rules sync happens in real time and applies to the following components:

 Ranking (Category, Sitesearch, Global)

 Widgets (Product Grid customization)

 We do not currently support real-time sync for Synonyms.